typesandtimes/tale/_posts/2019-05-19-fighting-the-clock-amherst-strike-1919.md

 [^excerpt]:
-    Nolan Reilly, “The General Strike of Amherst, Nova Scotia, 1919,” 1980.
+    Nolan Reilly, "The General Strike of Amherst, Nova Scotia, 1919," 1980.
     This excerpt, along with most of the historical background about the strike, comes from this article. [[pdf](https://journals.lib.unb.ca/index.php/Acadiensis/article/download/11527/12277)]